|

 for the labeling on both the wick raiser knob and flame spreader.

-There are two versions of the flame spreader labeling.
+There are three versions of the flame spreader labeling.
 Like

 the model 10, the model 11 appears to be purely a name only